D. J. Carrasco

-Daniel J "D. J." Carrasco (born April 12, 1977) is a former American professional baseball pitcher.
-He is currently the pitching coach of the Syracuse Mets.
+Daniel J "D. J." Carrasco (born April 12, 1977) is an American former professional baseball pitcher.
+He most recently served as the pitching coach of the Syracuse Mets.

 Career

 Baltimore Orioles

 Carrasco was originally drafted by the Texas Rangers in the 39th round (1,074th overall) of the 1995 Major League Baseball draft, but did not sign.
 He was later drafted in the 26th round (795th overall) of the 1997 Major League Baseball draft by the Baltimore Orioles, but did not pitch a minor league game for them as he was released in 1998.

 Cleveland Indians/Pittsburgh Pirates

 After his release from the Orioles, Carrasco signed with the Cleveland Indians organization.
 He spent the 1998 season playing for the Single-A Watertown Indians of the New York–Penn League, and finished the season 1–1 with a 5.40 ERA in 13 games (one start).
 Carrasco later joined the Pittsburgh Pirates organization, and pitched in their farm system from 1999 through 2002.